 - Properties occupied by the billing authority or a preceptor.

 - 3. What if a particular business use is not listed in the guidance?

-The list set out in the is intended to be a guide for authorities as to the types of uses that the Government considers to qualify for relief.
-Paragraph 15 says that authorities should determine for themselves whether particular properties not listed are ‘broadly similar in nature’ to those to those listed in the guidance, if so, to consider them eligible for the relief.
+The list set out in the guidance is intended to be a guide for authorities as to the types of uses that the Government considers to qualify for relief.
+Annex A para 6 says that authorities should determine for themselves whether particular properties not listed are ‘broadly similar in nature’ to those to those listed in the guidance, if so, to consider them eligible for the relief.
 Conversely, properties that are not broadly similar in nature to those listed above should not be eligible for the relief.

 - 4. Are builders’ merchants eligible for the expanded business rate discount?

-It is the understanding of the LGA that builders’ merchants and similar that provide sale of goods or services "to visiting members of the public" from accessible store units qualify under the definition set out in paragraph 11 of the guidance.
+It is the understanding of the LGA that builders’ merchants and similar that provide sale of goods or services "to visiting members of the public" from accessible store units qualify under the definition set out in Annex A para 2 of the guidance.
 This is because they are 'broadly similar in nature' to the examples given in that paragraph, which include hardware stores.”